 Information is "material" if a reasonable investor could consider it important in a decision to buy, sell or hold securities.
 Any information that could be expected to affect a company's stock price, whether it is positive or negative, should be considered material.
-Material information often arises in, but is not limited to, the circumstances listed below.
+Material information may arise in, but is not limited to, the circumstances listed below.
 It is your responsibility to seek guidance where necessary to determine if the information you possess is material.

-- financial results; - projections of future earnings or losses, or forecasts or guidance; - a change in dividend policy, the declaration of a stock split or an offering of additional securities; - pending or proposed mergers or acquisitions; - pending or proposed divestitures of significant subsidiaries or business units; - pending or threatened major litigation; - Company borrowings or financings; - defaults on borrowings; - a change in control; - bankruptcies or the existence of severe liquidity problems; - development of a significant new product, process or service; and - changes in senior management.
+- financial results; - projections of future earnings or losses, or forecasts or guidance; - a change in dividend policy, the declaration of a stock split or an offering of additional securities; - pending or proposed mergers or acquisitions; - pending or proposed divestitures of significant subsidiaries or business units;

+- pending or threatened major litigation or related developments, including settlements or court decisions;

+- workforce reductions;

+- new/loss of significant contract, client or customer;

+- Company borrowings or financings;

+- defaults on borrowings;

+- a change in control;

+- bankruptcies or the existence of severe liquidity problems;

+- development of a significant new product, process or service;

+- a significant cybersecurity incident; and

+- changes in senior management.